• Skip to primary navigation

 Other activities at Coral Pink Sand Dunes

-Now, if you want a little more action than hiking, sledding and boarding the dunes, there is plenty of area for ATVS.
+Now, if you want a little more action than hiking, sledding, and boarding the dunes, there is plenty of area for ATVS.
 Bring your own, and leave directly from the campsite and park.
 Don't have your own?
 There are plenty of rentals in the area and tours.
-My hubby loves this kind of stuff and we contemplated doing it, but decided against it this time, but it will happen next time!
+My hubby loves this kind of stuff and we contemplated doing it but decided against it this time, but it will happen next time!

-The photo below is the dunes at sunset.
+The photo below is of the dunes at sunset.
 This was the first time we really saw them as coral pink.
 During the day, they are definitely more orange, as shown in the photos above.

 coral pink sand dunes state park

-Here are our family Lego mini figs who make every trip with us.
+Here are our family Lego minifigs who make every trip with us.
 Well, this is our family, plus one for my son's friend who also came.

 lego mini figures at coral pink sand dunes state park